The Science of Attraction eBook

-I’m currently writing two step-by-step guides — one for men and one for women — to improving your looks based on the science of attraction.
-Stay tuned for their release!
+I’m writing a step-by-step guide to improving your looks based on the science of attraction.
+Release date: Any Day Now 😛

 Other Great Resources

 The tailoring on these clothes is drool-worthy.
 Read this blog for a visual guide to how men’s clothes should fit.

 The truth about female dating advice, according to one insightful, clear-headed, and (occasionally) insensitive man.
 Overall, Andrew has written the best dating advice site for women I’ve ever come across.

 An awesome resource for women who want to dress better.
 Rachel writes about style archetypes and dressing for your lines and colors.
 If you’re not sure where to start, read this first: Dress For Your Face, Not For Your Body.
 I couldn’t agree more with her style philosophy.